A Tale of Two Schalmei – What is a Schalmei?

 Photo: Andreas Praefcke, Public domain, via Wikimedia Commons

 In the 1950s, these leftist roots led to a resurgence of the Schalmei in East Germany.
 The instrument became a sort of symbol for the DDR.
-Schalmei bands formed, especially relating to workplaces (like on railroads).
+Schalmei bands formed, especially relating to workplaces, like on railroads.

-A famous incident in East/ West diplomacy involved a leather jacket and a Schalmei.
 Rocker Udo Lindenberg really wanted to perform in the DDR, and it almost happened in the 1970s, but when NATO put missiles on the border, feelings changed.
-Naturally he wrote a few anti-war songs, and a few songs pointed at the East, and then Lindenberg was barred.
-In 1983 Lindenberg sent Erich Honecker (leader of East Germany from 1971 to 1989) a special request to perform, and with the letter, he sent a leather jacket.
-Honecker replied…”it fits” (meaning both the jacket, and Lindenberg’s pro-peace sentiments)… as a gift for Lindenberg, he included a Schalmei.
-(Honecker’s father played the instrument in a socialist Schalmei group in the 1920s).
+Naturally, he wrote a few anti-war songs, and a few songs pointed at the East, and then Lindenberg was barred from East Germany.
+In 1983, Lindenberg sent Erich Honecker (leader of East Germany from 1971 to 1989) a special request to perform, and with the letter, he sent a leather jacket.
+Honecker replied…” it fits,” meaning both the jacket and Lindenberg’s pro-peace sentiments.
+As a gift for Lindenberg, he included a Schalmei.
+Honecker’s father played the instrument in a socialist Schalmei group in the 1920s.

-Here’s Udo with the famous Honecker Schalmei, now in a Museum
+Here’s Udo with the famous Honecker Schalmei, now in a Museum.

 Today, the Martins Trompete/ Schalmei still has its fans!
 Because it’s easy and fun.